 The figures mentioned are the Thermal Design Power, TDP for the alternatives with lowest power consumption/performance and highest ditto in the family of AMD Embedded G-Series SOCs.
-The power consumption figures for the six processors in the family are decided by their individual clock frequency, the number of CPU cores, and the DDR3 memory speed.
+The power consumption figures for the six processors in the family are decided by their individual clock frequency.
+They are also decided by the number of CPU cores, and the DDR3 memory speed.
 In reality the 6W processor seldom exceeds 3W to 4W.
 The processors are pin compatible allowing the scalability that Dr. Khouri is talking about.
 “The customer only has to build and verify the hardware and software once,” he says.

-Well worth noticing is that it’s already decided by AMD to keep the next generation of low power processors pin compatible with the existing generation of AMD Embedded Systems G-Series SOCs.
-This means that the customer’s products will benefit from a performance boost simply by switching to the new generation processors in existing designs.
-Major changes will not be necessary.
+AMD already decided to keep the next generation of low power processors pin compatible with the existing generation.
+This means the customers will benefit from using the AMD Embedded Systems G-Series SOC.
+By simply switching to the new generation to an existing design, you’ll get a performance boost.
+Major changes will not be necessary..

 The 9W version in the AMD Embedded Systems G-Series SOC family is offered specified for an extended operating temperature range of -40°C to +85°C. The 6W version is excluded from having that optional feature for a reason.
 Feedback from customers was that applications that required an extended operating temperature range often also needed an increased graphics performance.
 The level of graphics performance required implied the use of the 9W processor.
 However Kamal Khouri means that 9W TDP in practice is considerably lower.